akartapanis/Collecting_info_from_SCAC/README.md

 # General Information
 This repository provides code to help researchers collect information regarding securities class actions from Stanford Class Action Clearinghouse (SCAC) (http://securities.stanford.edu).
-The code supplements "Measuring Accounting Fraud And Irregularities Using Public And Private Enforcement" (Donelson, Kartpanis, McInnis, and Yust 2020) available at https://sites.google.com/site/christopheryust/research.
+The code supplements "Measuring Accounting Fraud And Irregularities Using Public And Private Enforcement" (Donelson, Kartapanis, McInnis, and Yust 2020) available at https://sites.google.com/site/christopheryust/research.

 # Code Related Information
 The code initially loops over the filings list provided by stanford on http://securities.stanford.edu/filings.html.
 Once the information is collected, it is the output in